Chart Color Schemes

 Anglesea has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Local infrastructure changes significantly influence an area's performance.
-AreaSearch has identified seven projects likely impacting the region.
-Key initiatives include the Anglesea Community and Health Hub Precinct Plan, Eden Project Anglesea, Anglesea Mine Rehabilitation and Closure Plan, and Anglesea Kindergarten Infrastructure Planning Project.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified seven projects likely affecting this region.
+Notable ones are the Anglesea Community and Health Hub Precinct Plan, Eden Project Anglesea, Anglesea Mine Rehabilitation and Closure Plan, and Anglesea Kindergarten Infrastructure Planning Project.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.